 Writing things down is powerful.
 When we write something down by hand we reinforce the thought in our mind multiple times.
 We create a connection to the task that didn’t exist prior to writing it out.
 Having something written down on paper makes you 42% more likely to accomplish it.

 Don’t get me wrong, I’m not against technology.
 I have several apps that I rely on to keep my business and my life organized.
-I book events and meetings on Google Calendar and organize projects with Wunderlist, but I have experienced the difference it makes when I get my thoughts not only out of my head but also off the computer, out of the cloud, and onto an old fashioned piece of paper.
+I book events and meetings on Google Calendar and organize projects with a tracking tool, but I have experienced the difference it makes when I get my thoughts not only out of my head but also off the computer, out of the cloud, and onto an old fashioned piece of paper.

 So my challenge to you is this: design a Daily Page (or grab mine in notepad or digital form for 10% off with code HONEY) and commit to filling out one page daily for 21 days.
 Use your online calendar and favorite apps as resources to help you get the page filled out, and then focus on the page throughout the day.
 Get up in the morning and roll out of bed with intention.
 Take time to cook breakfast.
 Sip lemon water.
 Take a walk.
 Then sit down for 5 minutes and unload all the thoughts, deadlines, appointments, and goals in your head onto paper.
 I promise you’ll feel a great sense of clarity.
 Your brain will breathe a sigh of relief and your action plan for the day will be clear.
 Five o’clock will roll around and you’ll reflect on your productivity with pride.
 You’ll finish the 21-day challenge and wonder how you ever survived before.